MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/track-message-center-tasks-planner.md

     ![Select a bucket](media/select-a-bucket.png)

-    > [!NOTE]
+    >[!NOTE]
-> - You can only select one bucket to sync to, but you can turn Planner syncing off and on again to change which bucket you’re syncing to. <br/>
+    >- You can only select one bucket to sync to, but you can turn Planner syncing off and on again to change which bucket you’re syncing to.

-  - You can easily change the bucket name at any time in Planner.
+    >- You can easily change the bucket name at any time in Planner.

 5. Under **Choose which messages to sync**:

     - Select either **All updates** or **Only major updates**.
-For each, you can still exclude updates from specific categories, products and services using check boxes on this page.
+For each, you can still exclude updates from specific categories, products, and services using check boxes on this page.
     - Decide which categories, products, and services you want to sync by selecting or clearing check boxes in the **Include messages in these categories** and **Include messages about these products or services** lists.
     - Select **Next**.

 6. Under **Choose which current messages to import**, you can decide whether you want to import messages from your current message center.
 You can select **Don't import current messages** or or an option to import from the past 7, 14, or 28 days.

-    > [!IMPORTANT]
+    >[!IMPORTANT]
-> - After you start syncing to Planner, you can’t import messages again unless you turn off Planner syncing, then turn it on again, and go through setup another time.
+    >After you start syncing to Planner, you can’t import messages again unless you turn off Planner syncing, then turn it on again, and go through setup another time.

     ![Import messages](media/import-messages.png)